-2. Music Producer
+2. Music producer

-3. Art Director
+3. Art director

 Are you always thinking of new ideas and want to lead a pack of like-minded employees to bring your vision to life?
-If so, being in charge of creating and executing creative visualisations for companies could be the perfect job for you.
+If so, being in charge of creating and executing creative visualizations for companies could be the perfect job for you.

-4. Graphic Designer
+4. Graphic designer

 Can you bring creative ideas to life via animation, like the popular Disney movies?
 If so, you’ll be high in demand with movies, games and advertising moguls.
 You’ll need knowledge of Adobe Creative Suite (or similar programs), Maya or 3D Studio Max.

-6. Game Designer
+6. Game designer

 Are you a console fan that also has a creative trait?
 If so, you could be one of the creators behind the next hot video game to hit the market.
-What’s better than designing and playing your favourite game all day?
+What’s better than designing and playing your favorite game all day?

-7. Interior Designer
+7. Interior designer

 Do you get excited about fabrics and textures?
 Being an interior designer allows you to tap into your creative outlet and decorate people’s homes for a living.
 You’ll need to consult with your clients, figure out what their style is and redesign their living space into a masterpiece that they’ll love.

-8. Video Editor
+8. Video editor

 If you have a creative eye and a knack for video production, being a video editor could be the ideal profession for you.
 You can be the brains behind a big blockbuster or get involved in advertising or freelance jobs.